prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-targeting-params-android.md

 If you need to use an API way, ensure that all the following properties are set in the app code.

-If you need to use CMP way, ensure that you don't set any of the following API properties.
+If you need to use a CMP way, ensure that you don't set any of the following API properties.

 {% endcapture %}